 First place was awarded to “A Sea of Plastic” created by Annabelle Hall and Stevie King of Susquehannock High School.
 In second place was “Humans are the Waste Makers” created by Jacqueline Eberle of Red Land High School.
 Third place went to “Tiamat Goddess of Dragons” created by Emma Crumling and Lea Wilhelm of Central York High School.

 Prizes were awarded based on artistic technique, artistic expression and creative use of recycled materials.
 Judges were Past President of York Art Association, Janie McKnight; Director of Marketing and Exhibitions at Creative York, Susan Scofield and Executive Director of Keep York Beautiful, Tom Smith.

 Below are some photos of the 2018 Earth Day Recycled Art Contest:

-The following photos are from “Picker Day” held in February at Refindings (York Architectural Warehouse) where artists can sift through items and select free materials to use in their recycled art projects:
+The following photos are from “Picker Day” held in February 2018 at Refindings where artists sifted through items and selected free materials to use in their recycled art projects: